 - Gig Economy Workers denied holiday pay may claim for the whole of their employment - The European Court of Justice in his landmark legal battle.
 The court has ruled that "An employer that does not allow a worker to exercise his right to paid annual leave must bear the conse-quences".
 The decision could have significant implications for firms in the so-called gig economy, and opens the door for similar cases.

 - New Regulations for Legal Aid criteria for Family Law announced - Following a successful High Court appeal by the charity group Rights of Women, the Legal Aid Agency have now relaxed the time limit set for the domestic violence evidence required...

 Termination of Employment and Settlement Agreements

 To avoid the risk of an employee pursuing a claim of unfair dismissal following the termination of their employment, you may prefer to agree settlement terms with them instead.
-Any negotiations can be carried out on a “without prejudice” basis if there is an existing dispute to be resolved.
-Even where there is no existing dispute, as from 29 July 2013 any settlement discussions are inadmissible in proceedings for ordinary unfair dismissal, except at the employment tribunal’s discretion where there has been improper behaviour.

 We can advise you on how to minimise the risk of a claim of unfair dismissal and, where appropriate, prepare valid Settlement Agreements setting out agreed terms.
 If you would like to discuss this in more detail, please telephone Albert Bargery on 01296 318500.